Mr. Simon Davies – Governor for Outcomes for Students; Curriculum & Standards; and Finance Personnel & Human Resources

 I have been a Governor at Shuttleworth College since 2011, initially as a Foundation Governor and now as a co-opted Governor.
-In June 2014, I was appointed as Chair of Governors, a role that is equally challenging and rewarding.

 I was motivated to join the Governing Body because I live locally and Shuttleworth was the school that I wanted my children to attend.
 I wanted to do what I could to help enhance the experience for them and all the children at our school.